 AT&T's Code of Business Conduct puts our values into action across the globe.
 More than just a set of rules, the CoBC is a guide to help us make the right decisions every day.
 The CoBC addresses common ethical and compliance issues covering a range of topics including diversity and nondiscrimination, conflicts of interest, customer and employee data privacy and our commitment to the environment.
 In addition, we maintain an easy-to-use website that provides access to specific policies and more detailed guidance around key CoBC issues.
 Each employee — from our part-time workers to our CEO — is responsible for reviewing the CoBC and understanding its provisions.

-In 2012, we accomplished an approximately 99.7 percent completion rate on our CoBC training.
-In addition to the videos mentioned below, we also target compliance training on particular topics to appropriate groups of employees - particularly employees new to the company - to improve their understanding of our commitments.
+In 2013, we accomplished an approximately 99.6 percent completion rate on our CoBC training.
+We also target compliance training on particular topics to appropriate groups of employees — particularly employees new to the company — to improve their understanding of our commitments.
 These training courses include: the Fair Labor Standards Act, records management, sexual harassment, privacy, anti-corruption/anti-bribery and a variety of Environment, Health & Safety courses.

 We learn from our CoBC violation reports whether to introduce training or additional communications about a particular area.
 Our training, which is mostly Web-based, involves hypothetical compliance situations and other techniques to get employees fully engaged in the learning process.
 We are adding video training options for many compliance courses, and we are working on versions of training that our field forces can access via their mobile devices.